mattcroat/gitkit/README.md

 # GitKit

+The editor that powers the [Joy of Code](https://github.com/mattcroat/joy-of-code) editor.

 GitKit turns GitHub into a content management system using the GitHub API and SvelteKit to create, read, update and delete Markdown files and host images.

 **Features include**: